-If you’re looking for ideas on what to grow this year, you might want to check out ten of the best crops for containers
+If you’re looking for ideas on what to grow, you might want to check out ten of the best crops for containers

 3. Plant apples, pears, plums, etc

 Apple, raspberry, pears, plums and blackcurrants can be bought as bare rooted trees (ie not in pots) until the end of Winter (end of Feb in the UK).
-This is also often the cheapest way to buy them.
+This is usually the best value way to buy them.

 You’ll need big pots and patience to grow fruit trees successfully in containers (most take several years to fruit productively).
 But once established they can be productive – and attractive – for many years.

 Most fruits come in many different varieties – and, to make it more complicated, different rootstocks.
 It’s important you get a variety and rootstock that will grow well in container and in the amount of sun it will get (have you observed your space to find out?).
 In my experience it’s worth seeking out a specialist fruit nursery.
-You may pay a little more but you’ll most probably get a better quality plant, and massively reduce the risk of getting something unsuitable and disappointing.
+You may pay a little more but you’ll usually get a better quality plant, and reduce the risk of getting something unsuitable.